UtkarshPathrabe/Building-Applications-with-React-and-Redux---Pluralsight/Practice Questions.md

 B. You can generate tests automatically
 C. You have more power than traditional rendering
 Answer: You can test a component in isolation

+Q17.
+How did we test a React component that was connected to Redux?
+A. We exported the raw component and tested it instead
+B. We refactored connect to be public
+C. We attached a debugger to the connect function
+D. We used Redux’s test adapter library
+Answer: We exported the raw component and tested it instead

+Q18.
+Where do you declare initial state in React’s ES6 Class style components?
+A. The class constructor
+B. The setInitialState function
+C. The getInitialState function
+D. The initialState property
+Answer: The class constructor